How to fire someone (like a grown-up)

 When I started writing this post, the title was slightly different.
 It actually started off as just ‘How to fire someone’.

+There isn't a 'best way to fire someone'.
 It’s something I’ve had to do more than a couple of times over the last few years, and over that time I’ve definitely learned a lot.

 But the more I thought about it, the more I realised how simplistic it is to think in the terms set out in that title.
 All those phrases that we use to describe being asked to leave a business – ‘I was fired’, ‘I got the sack’, or even ‘I was let go’ – give the impression of it being a singular event.
 It refers to a one-off conversation where it was decided that person should no longer work there.